 - The laws of chemistry and physics are well known; everyone has a mathematical expression.
-But the psychic-energetic dimension does not have an exact mathematical measurement because it is unclear how it works.
+However, the psychic-energetic dimension does not have an exact mathematical measurement because it is unclear how it works.
 (Substantial obstacle)

-- Despite much brain research development, most brain processes have not yet been mapped.
+- Despite much brain research development, most processes have not yet been mapped.
 Cyborgs will have to apply complex mathematical laws to be "human."
 Otherwise, they will be "robots."

-Precise simulation of all human body physiology, behavior, and emotions can open new unbelievable horizons!
+Precise simulation of all human body physiology, behavior, and emotions can open new, unbelievable horizons!

 - If we fully control the simulation of all physiological-emotional processes, it will be possible to cure any disease and even prevent aging!

 The possibility of living in a computer simulation has appeared in well-known films such as The Matrix and Jumanji.

 - This is where the story begins to become much more exciting and complicated.
 If we have reached a perfect human body simulation, there is a more plausible possibility that we live in a complete simulation.
 Still, even well-known physicists do not rule out this possibility.
 It is precisely the possibility that we live in a simulation that solves many of the mysteries of modern physics!